DanielSaccardo/Docker-compose-services/nextcloud/README.md

 sudo ln -s /var/lib/docker/volumes/nextcloud_nextcloud /path/to/custom/folder
 ```

-Than you can access your nextcloud folder by executing the following
+Then you can access your nextcloud folder by executing the following

 ```sh
 sudo su